How to prevent and treat diaper rash in the winter months

 • spots, pimples, or blisters on bottom (spots can appear red or brown, but may be less noticeable on brown and black skin)

-How can I prevent and treat nappy rash in winter?
+How can I prevent and treat diaper rash in winter?

 baby asleep all wrapped up

-The advice for preventing and treating nappy rash is largely the same.
+The advice for preventing and treating diaper rash is largely the same.
 Always make sure you change wet or dirty nappies as soon as possible.
-Although this is more difficult in winter, you should also try to and leave your baby’s nappy off for as long as possible after a change, or after a bath, giving your baby’s bottom much needed air time.
+Although this is more difficult in winter, you should also try to and leave your baby’s diaper off for as long as possible after a change, or after a bath, giving your baby’s bottom much needed air time.

-When changing your baby’s nappy after a poo or wee, ensure your baby’s bottom is clean and dry.
+When changing your baby’s diaper after a poo or wee, ensure your baby’s bottom is clean and dry.
 You can wipe your baby's bottom with fragrance-free and alcohol-free baby wipes

 like Pura’s to avoid any irritation.
-Pura’s wipes are approved by Allergy UK and The British Skin Foundation to be gentle on eczema prone and sensitive skin.
+Pura’s wipes are EWG Verified and approved by Allergy UK and The British Skin Foundation to be gentle on eczema prone and sensitive skin.

-Once they’re clean, gently pat the bottom area with a muslin cloth to dry it before reapplying the nappy.
+Once they’re clean, gently pat the bottom area with a muslin cloth to dry it before applying a new diaper.
 Be careful when bathing your baby, do not use soaps, baby lotion, bubble bath or talcum powder as these could irritate the skin.

-Make sure your baby's nappy fits properly too, as a tight nappy can irritate the skin – see our guide on how to get the right fit here.
+Make sure your baby's diaper fits properly too, as a tight nappy can irritate the skin – see our guide on how to get the right fit here.

-This advice should help prevent nappy rash and treat mild cases.
-You can also look for over the counter creams to soothe worse cases of nappy rash – ask your pharmacist for advice.
+This advice should help prevent diaper rash and treat mild cases.
+You can also look for over the counter creams to soothe worse cases of diaper rash – ask your pharmacist for advice.

 When to seek help

-The NHS advises that you should see a doctor if your baby's nappy rash does not go away, gets worse or spreads to other areas or if your baby has a high temperature or seems uncomfortable.
+You should see a doctor if your baby's diaper rash does not go away, gets worse or spreads to other areas or if your baby has a high temperature or seems uncomfortable.
 Your doctor can provide medicated creams for the more severe cases of nappy rash.

 Disclaimer: The content contained in this article is for informational purposes only and should not be taken to represent professional or medical advice.
 Always seek advice from a medical professional when deciding on what is best for you and your baby.